-An exemplary study of light, community and culture in Alex Webb's monograph, weaving together the most iconic photographs from his three decades-long career
+An exemplary study of light, community and culture in Alex Webb's monograph, weaving together the most iconic photographs from his five decades-long career

 "I only know how to approach a place by walking.
 For what does a street photographer do but walk and watch and wait and talk, and then watch and wait some more, trying to remain confident that the unexpected, the unknown, or the secret heart of the known awaits just around the corner"

 Alex Webb is best known for his complex and vibrant color photographs of serendipitous or enigmatic moments, often in places with socio-political tensions.
 Over the past 45 years, Webb has worked in places as varied as the U.S.-Mexico border, Haiti, Istanbul, and, most recently, a number of U.S. cities.
 “My work is questioning and exploratory,” he says.
 “I believe in photographs that convey a certain level of ambiguity, that ask questions rather than provide answers.”

 In 1974, the 22-year-old Webb, a Magnum Photos nominee, began working as a professional photojournalist, going on to work for the New York Times Magazine, Geo, Life, National Geographic, among other magazines.
 Alex became a full member of Magnum Photos in 1979.